JEFH507/website/content/docs/_index.md

 title: "Docs"
 date: 2023-05-01T00:00:01-05:00
 draft: false
-description: "Learn how to use Blowfish and its features."
+description: "A series of 'How To Guides' that will give you tools for increasing your sales."

 ---
 {{< lead >}}
-A series of introductory easy steps toward your digital marketing journey.
+A series of "How To Guides" that will give you tools for increasing your sales.
+Mainly focus on digital marketing but definitely not limited by it.
 {{< /lead>}}

-SEO Related Tutorials